-- a) The driver does not enter the client's home. - b) The driver does not smoke, eat or use his cell phone while driving clients. - c) The driver is under no obligation to allow the customer and his/her companion to eat in the vehicle during the trip - d) The driver must cancel his trip if he is sick or does not feel comfortable driving in bad weather.
+- a) The driver does not enter the client's home. - b) The driver does not smoke, eat or use his cell phone while driving clients. - c) The driver is under no obligation to allow the customer and his/her companion to eat in the vehicle during the trip - d) The driver must cancel his trip if he is sick or does not feel comfortable driving in bad weather. - e) The driver does not drive customers unless all passengers are safe in the vehicle (e.g., wrong car seat = no drive, no seat belt = no drive).

-- e) The driver does not drive customers unless all passengers are safe in the vehicle (e.g., wrong car seat = no drive, no seat belt = no drive). - f) The driver must ensure that children under the age of 13 sit in the back seat of the vehicle. - g) If a client or their companion experiences a medical emergency while on route, the driver should call 9-1-1 and seek professional assistance.
+- f) The driver must ensure that children under the age of 13 sit in the back seat of the vehicle. - g) If a client or their companion experiences a medical emergency while on route, the driver should call 9-1-1 and seek professional assistance.
 If the driver is near a hospital, they should immediately take the customer to the emergency department and call the regional transportation personnel to report the situation.
+Staff will communicate the situation to the emergency contact identified in the customer profile.

-8. Emergency Procedure and Road Accidents
+9. Emergency Procedure and Road Accidents